jakevdp/WhirlwindTourOfPython/README.md

 18. [Appendix: Code To Reproduce Figures](17-Figures.ipynb)

-## License
+## License and Citation

 This material is released under the "No Rights Reserved" [CC0](LICENSE) license, and thus you are free to re-use, modify, build-on, and enhance this material for any purpose.

-That said, I request that if you use or adapt this material, that you include a proper attribution and/or citation (citation information coming soon).

 Read more about CC0 [here](https://creativecommons.org/share-your-work/public-domain/cc0/).

+If you do use this material, I would appreciate attribution.
+An attribution usually includes the title, author, publisher, and ISBN.
+For example:

+> A Whirlwind Tour of Python by Jake VanderPlas (O’Reilly).
+Copyright 2016 O’Reilly Media, Inc., 978-1-491-96465-1.